captn3m0/google-sre-ebook/README.md

 - Inline references are not handled in the best possible way
 - metadata.xml is not complete.
 There are just too many authors
 - Foreword/Preface is not part of the index

+# LICENSE

+This is licensed under WTFPL.
+See COPYING file for the full text.